-The evaluated results are obtained by HFSS and CST simulators and measured results of microstrip patch antenna without metamaterial are shown in Fig. 3.
-Return loss measurement is realized by using ENA series network analyzer (E5071B).
-While return loss (gain value), S{11} value, of patch antenna is -13.68 dB in HFSS and -16.64 dB in CST, measured value is only -9.42 dB.
-The difference between measured and simulated values of antenna results from measurement mistakes and fabrication process.
+The microstrip patch antenna was fabricated on an FR4 substrate ( $\varepsilon_r = 4.4$ , $\mu_r = 1$ , and dielectric loss tangent $\tan \delta = 0.02$ ).
+The evaluated results were obtained by HFSS and CST simulators and measured results of microstrip patch antenna without metamaterial are shown in Fig. 3.
+Return loss measurement was realized by using ENA Series Network Analyzer (E5071B).
+While return loss (gain value) -S11 value of the patch antenna is -13.68 dB in HFSS and -16.64dB in CST, measured value is only -9.42 dB.
+The difference between measured and simulated values of the antenna results from measurement errors and fabrication process.